-The Best Potty Training Chairs of 2019
+The Best Potty Training Chairs of 2021

 We tested each seat for three to five days and used criteria such as comfort, stability, aesthetics, and ease of use to determine their worth.

-Here are the best potty seats we tested, ranked in order:
+Here are the best potty training chairs we tested ranked, in order:

-- Summer Infant My Size Potty
+Nuby My Real Potty

 OXO Tot Potty Chair

+Some children may find this form factor funny, while others may understand it more easily if they've shown interest in what you're doing on your potty.
+It's not the only potty chair in this style, but it is one of the more well-designed, thanks to its one-piece seat and bowl that pop out for easy cleaning and its built-in splash guard.

+In addition, the "tank" has a built-in dispenser for wet wipes, which is handy, and my children loved using this as part of the full "routine," and could help reinforce the need to flush early on.
+It takes up a bit more space than some of the other, more compact potty chairs on this list, but we liked the form factor, the extra features, and how easy it was to clean, so it earned our top spot in this round of testing.

-The OXO Tot Potty Chair checks off all the boxes.
+For a bit less money, the OXO Tot Potty Chair checks the most important boxes.
 For the parent: easy to clean, appealing for the child, not atrocious to look at.
 For the kid: simple, intuitive, comfortable.
 My notes include the words “simple,” “streamlined” and “unassuming” and that’s a good way to think about this potty seat.
-It’s not fancy and there aren’t any added features like sounds of cartoon characters.
-It is a toilet-training device, and it works well.
+It doesn't have any extra features, but it does its one job well.

-Of course, you want the potty to appeal to your child, and while the Disney 3-in-1 may have grabbed my daughter’s eye, she had no objection to using this seat.
-In fact, she enjoyed using it for one big reason: it has a high backrest, which allows kids to get comfortable.
-This could be a major bonus for the child that is in the early stages of learning and needs to sit on the potty for a while before the urge strikes.
+Of course, you want the potty to appeal to your child, and while some of the other chairs may have grabbed our childrens' eyes, they had no objections to using this simpler seat.
+In fact, its high backrest allows for a bit more comfort than many other seats, which could be a major bonus for the child that is in the early stages of learning and needs to sit on the potty for a while before the urge strikes.
 My daughter found it relaxing!

 The OXO Tot also felt particularly stable despite its relatively small footprint.
 It didn’t slide across the ground when sat on, but it was easier than others to move around and even (slightly) move out of view when not being used.

-We know we said this guide was all about the self-contained potty training chairs, but just in case you came here looking for the kind that attaches to your toilet, our best-tested potty training seat is the BabyBjörn Toilet Trainer, which like all BabyBjörn products, it’s aesthetically sleek and well designed.
+We know we said this guide was all about the self-contained potty training chairs, but just in case you came here looking for the kind that attaches to your toilet, our best-tested potty training seat is the BabyBjörn Toilet Trainer, which like most BabyBjörn products, is aesthetically sleek and well designed.
 Its seat is also adjustable, which is rare in this product category.
 You place the BabyBjörn onto your seat and there’s a little knob at the back that tightens it so that it’s more secure.
 This makes the seat especially stable and comfortable.

 The design is minimal: there are no bright colors, handles or flourishes of any kind.
 The seat is a pleasing cream tone and has a thin turquoise piping around the edge (it’s also available with black or gray piping).
 It’s fairly small in profile and features only a slight curve at the edge.
 After use, it can easily be taken off and stored beside the toilet or in a drawer, or it can also be hung from the handle at the top of the seat.